ZincSoft/zincsoft.github.io/rfc-1-catnet-protocol-v0.md

 A node's attachment to a link.

 ### Address
-An CPv0-layer identifier for an interface or a set of interfaces.
+An identifier for an interface or a set of interfaces.

 ### Packet
-An CPv0 header plus payload.
+An header, complimentary headers, and payload.

 ### Link MTU
 The maximum transmission unit, i.e., maximum packet size in octets, that can be conveyed over a link.